Pfyn culture: Economy

 Some evidence of metal working has been found in the region between Lake Constance and Lake Zürich from about the time period of the Pfyn culture.
 Unfortunately, most of the metal comes from isolated finds and so is poorly dated.
 However, a copper wire and dagger from the Pfyn era were found at Reute in Appenzell Ausserrhoden as well as crucibles and casting spills.

 Intensification of pig farming occurred during the Pfyn culture in the eastern part of the Alpine foreland.
-Keeping large numbers of pigs is typical of the Horgen and Corded Ware culture.
+Keeping large numbers of pigs is typical of the Horgen and Corded Ware cultures.
 This 'pig economy' was exported westward by the Horgen culture.

 Grain production was also very important.
 At the Pfyn era sites near Zurich, Durum wheat and Barley were most commonly found.
 About half of the total calories consumed by the Pfyn era people came from grain.

 Sites

 Pfyn culture sites have been discovered in several locations in eastern Switzerland.
 These include: